Đề ôn thi Đề thi vào lớp 10 Trường THPT Chuyên KHXH môn Tiếng Anh - Mã đề KHXH-68

 Question 46

-According to the passage, which of the following is described as an advantage of using service robots?
+According to paragraph 3, which of the following statements is TRUE?

 Question 47